Max-Margin based Discriminative Feature Learning: Experiments

 \subsection{Datasets and Experimental Settings}

-We evaluate the performance of MMLDF on six real-world datasets, including one aerial image dataset Urban Land Cover \cite{johnson2013classifying}, two biomedical area datasets DNA and Glioma, one large scale learning competition dataset Epsilon, one speech signal processing area dataset LSVT Voice Rehabilitation \cite{Tsanas2014}, and one business area dataset CNAE-9.
+We evaluate the performance of MMLDF on eight real-world datasets, including one aerial image dataset Urban Land Cover \cite{johnson2013classifying}, two biomedical area datasets DNA and Glioma, one large scale learning competition dataset Epsilon, one speech signal processing area dataset LSVT Voice Rehabilitation \cite{Tsanas2014}, one business area dataset CNAE-9, one face recognition dataset Yale Face, and one scene classification dataset 15 scene.
 The datasets DNA and Epsilon are downloaded from LIBSVM official web page\footnote {http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/}, and the dataset CNAE-9 is downloaded from UCI Machine Learning Repository\footnote{http://archive.ics.uci.edu/ml/datasets/CNAE-9}.
 Datasets from different areas serve as a good test bed for a comprehensive evaluation.
 Table 1 summarizes the details of the datasets used in the experiments.

-To verify the effectiveness of MMLDF, we compare it with the following seven related linear feature transformation methods:

-\begin{itemize} \item SOLDE: Stable Orthogonal Local Discriminant Embedding ~\cite{guoquan} reduces the dimensions by considering both the diversity and similarity. \item LDG: Local Discriminant Gaussian~\cite{parrish} exploits a smooth approximation of the leave-one-out cross validation error of a quadratic discriminant analysis classifier\footnote{The MATLAB code for LDG was obtained from the authors of \cite{parrish}}. \item LPMIP: Locality-Preserved Maximum Information Projection~\cite{wanghai} aims to preserve the local structure while maximizing the global information simultaneously. \item LapLDA: Laplacian Linear Discriminant Analysis~\cite{chenjian} presents a least squares formulation for LDA, which intends to preserve both of the global and local structures. \item LSDA: Locality Sensitive Discriminant Analysis~\cite{caideng} tries to seek a projection which maximizes the margin between data points from different classes at local areas. \item FSSL: This method proposes a framework for joint feature selection and subspace learning \cite{gu2011joint}. \item MMPP: Maximum Margin Projection Pursuit \cite{nikitidis2014maximum} aims to find a subspace based on maximum margin principle. \end{itemize}
+To verify the effectiveness of MMLDF, we compare it with the following seven related linear feature transformation methods: \begin{itemize} \item SOLDE: Stable Orthogonal Local Discriminant Embedding~\cite{guoquan} reduces the dimensions by considering both the diversity and similarity. \item LDG: Local Discriminant Gaussian~\cite{parrish} exploits a smooth approximation of the leave-one-out cross validation error of a quadratic discriminant analysis classifier\footnote{The MATLAB code for LDG was obtained from the authors of \cite{parrish}}. \item LPMIP: Locality-Preserved Maximum Information Projection~\cite{wanghai} aims to preserve the local structure while maximizing the global information simultaneously. \item LapLDA: Laplacian Linear Discriminant Analysis~\cite{chenjian} presents a least squares formulation for LDA, which intends to preserve both of the global and local structures. \item LSDA: Locality Sensitive Discriminant Analysis~\cite{caideng} aims to seek a projection which maximizes the margin between data points from different classes at local areas. \item FSSL: This method proposes a framework for joint feature selection and subspace learning \cite{gu2011joint}. \item MMPP: Maximum Margin Projection Pursuit \cite{nikitidis2014maximum} aims to find a subspace based on maximum margin principle. \end{itemize}